incentivai/quickchat-ai-mcp/README.md

 ---

 ### Cool features
-- You can control all aspects of your MCP from the Quickchat dashboard.
-One click and your change is deployed.
+- You can control all aspects of your MCP from the Quickchat AI dashboard. _One click and your change is deployed_.
 That includes the MCP name and description - all your users need to do is refresh their MCP connection.
 - View all conversations in the Quickchat Inbox.
 Remember: those won't be the exact messages your users send to their AI app but rather the transcript of the AI <> AI interaction between their AI app and your Quickchat AI. 🤯
-- Unlike most MCP implementation, this isn't a static tool handed to an AI.
-It's an open-ended way to send messages to Quickchat AI Agents you create.
+- Unlike most MCP implementations, this isn't a static tool handed to an AI.
+It's an open-ended way to send messages to Quickchat AI Agents you create. 🙌

 ---